The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 If the projected points lie on less than a hemisphere then the full sphere optimisation converges to a plane bisecting the sphere (i.e., $e^\star = 0$) and a hemispherical optimisation is performed (Lines 9--10).
 The distance of a plane intersecting the sphere from its centre is maximised while ensuring the plane normal satisfies the optimisation constraints and the projected points all lie on the same side of the plane.
 The plane normal is initialised to the direction of the capturing view orientation as this is known to be unoccluded.
 The optimised view orientation points in the same direction as the optimised normal (Line 11).
 After the view optimisation is complete the optimised view position, $\viewpopt$, is set at the view distance, $d$, from the frontier in the opposite direction of the optimised view orientation and the optimised view proposal, $\viewopt$, is set (Lines 13--14).

 This optimisation is guaranteed to find a view of a frontier point that is free from known occlusions if one exists.
-Refining proposed views with it improves the efficiency of scene observations by increasing the chance that a frontier point will be successfully observed.
-Further efficiency improvements are achieved by quantifying the shared visibility of frontiers between proposed views.
+Refining proposed views with it improves the efficiency of scene observations by increasing the chance that a frontier point will be successfully observed from its associated view.